u6684258/instance-generator/README.md

 `cardinality_constraints`.
 The values for both keys are dictionaries that must be structured as follows:

-`universe`: The keys are types mentioned in the PDDL domain file (use PDDL's generic type "object" if the domain does not use types or if one wishes to not require a specific type).
-Their values are positive integers that specify how many objects of the corresponding types the generated instances will have.
+`universe`: The keys are types mentioned in the PDDL domain file.
+Their values are positive integers that specify how many objects of the corresponding types the generated instances must have.
+One can use PDDL's generic type "object" if the domain does not use types or if one wishes to not require a specific type for some or all objects (i. e., if the ASP solver should choose the types).

 `cardinality_constraints`: The keys are names of basic predicates mentioned in the PDDL domain file.
 The values are lists where each list contains two